pawanmsr/n-methods/README.md

 Source code in [src](/src/) for sport programming, assessments and limited use of STLs.

 Use small functions at the top of the solution.
-Append larger functions or group of functions with function declarations at the top.
+Append larger functions or group of functions, with declarations at the top, but don't be finicky about style - there are no reviews.
+Prefer bottom-up iterative in favor of top-down recursive.
 Lookout for sneaky signed overflows.
 Use C-style io and initializations for slightly quicker execution.
 Constant access time for large arrays (upwards of ten power six) increases dramatically - prefer hashmaps.

 Run the build before copying the source templates into the solution.
 At least add basic tests for all new implementations.
 Tests in [test](/test/) and method signatures in [include](/include/).
 Run CTest to verify and trust source code.

+It must have taken people effort to become yellow/red, even if they are naturally attuned.
+The road is mighty long, and you have capacity and time.
+Failure is acceptable than regret.
+Reconfigure mental models and egress.

 <pre>
 .